a40796/HOUSE-JC/README.md

 #### What I want to do in the future

-- Launch an event on this website
+- organize a badminton activity